Where Stock Audio Comes From: The Musicians Behind the Downloads

 “I would recommend Acoustica Mixcraft for Windows users and Apple GarageBand for Mac.
 They are really powerful software packages for those on a budget.
 Great for the average consumer!
 For video on Windows, I would recommend Sony Vegas.
 It’s very easy to use and quite powerful.”

-Listen to a small sample of Donnelly’s contributions here—and find the rest available to download royalty-free in the Storyblocks library.
+Listen to a small sample of Donnelly’s contributions here—and find the rest available to download royalty-free in the Storyblocks Audio library.